openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 build process).

 Currently only one partitions is used for the image.
-The name of this partition must be `root_p1`.
+The name of this partition must be `root`.
 Other partitions are created but not used.

 Level 0